Twinkle60/Cust_complaints_topics_extract/README.md

 ## Installation

-Go to 'Releases'.
-Download all the files under 'Final product' and run the Jupyter Notebook provided.
+Download the following files:
+- 'Complaint_topic_extraction_Arizona_Massachusetts_final.ipynb'
+- 'arizona_massachusetts_comcast_complaints.csv'

-__Note:__ Make sure that all the downloaded files are saved in the same location/folder.
+__Important:__ Make sure that all the downloaded files are saved in the same location/folder.

+Open and run the Jupyter Notebook (.ipynb) to get the results.

+_Note: A PDF file of the Jupyter Notebook 'Complaint_topic_extraction_Arizona_Massachusetts_final.pdf' is also included in this repository which contains the codes used as well as the results obtained._

 ## Libraries used